slazav/cryoblocks/Readme.md

 Calculation is done using adaptive time steps.
 On each step initial tempetures of all blocks are known.
 For each link heat flows are calculated, Total power applied to each block is found.
 Using these values new temperatures of each block are found.
-Block with zero heat capacity are calculated differently: before and after each step a zero of total heat flow on every such block is found as a function of temperaures of these blocks.
+Blocks with zero heat capacity are calculated differently: before and after each step a zero of total heat flow on every such block is found as a function of temperatures of these blocks.

-#### Dimention parameter reading
+#### Parameter reading

 All parameters usually have some dimensions, it should be specified.
 For example, time in `run` command can be written as `1s`, `0.1m`, `1e-2ms`, etc.